reecebuckle/PDF-Utilities/README.md

 > **🔗 [Try the tool live here!](https://reecebuckle.github.io/PDF-Utilities/)**

-A privacy-focused, client-side PDF utility tool for merging PDF files directly in your browser.
+A privacy-focused, client-side PDF utility tool for merging and splitting PDF files directly in your browser.

 ## Features

 - **Merge PDFs**: Combine multiple PDF files into a single document
+- **Split PDFs**: Extract specific page ranges or split into individual pages
 - **Privacy First**: All processing happens in your browser - no files are uploaded to any server
 - **Free & Open Source**: No costs, no accounts, no tracking
 - **Mobile Friendly**: Works on desktop and mobile devices